 3. Let them putter.

 Children learn by imitation.
 Give the child a hand tool and a bit of scrap and let him or her try it out.
 Good tools for very small hands include small eggbeater drills and braces, spokeshaves, and tack hammers.
-(Girls especially like to paint.)
+(Kids especially like to paint.)
 By the time children are in elementary school, they can handle small hand planes, carving gouges, and even carving knives, as well as small saws.
 Demonstrate the rules of correct use, and whenever possible state rules as positives rather than negatives.
 (E.g. “Always cut away from you,” rather than “Never cut toward yourself.”)

 And do not give children poorly-made tools.
 They will do nothing but frustrate the child, just as they frustrate you.
 They are also harder to control and therefore more dangerous.
 Let children use good tools.